-Join Steve Caplin for an in-depth discussion in this video Lighting, shadows, and reflection, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Lighting, shadows, and reflection, part of Learning Adobe Fuse CC.

 - [Voiceover] To create our final image,…let's first of all look at the lighting.…And we can do this by clicking…on this little lighting icon.…And the position of this will vary…depending on the direction the light is coming from.…When we select it,…we get this cone found in the middle,…and we can drag this around…to change the position of the lighting.…Now very strong shadows like this…are only cast on very bright sunny days.…This is an overcast day,…so we just want quite a faint shadow…directly beneath her.…